nandansn/js-test-projects/README.md

 - same as react
 - use server extension locally
 - used in projects
+- need to use local server file extension

 - named export: for JS running on browser, you need to add module attribute in the script tag, then you need to the file extension